bluejekyll/blog/_posts/2018-12-27-announcing-pg-extend.md

 }
 ```

 The above code tries to do as little as possible inside the macro generated code.
 This is by design, as it's harder to write meta-code than it is to write *actual* code.
 Also, more shared library code should help with optimization and code size.
 I like that so little `unsafe` code was necessary, but I'm guessing there will be a lot more as we try to implement all the Datum type conversions.
-All the supported Datum conversions will be available in the `pg_extend::pg_datum` [module](https://github.com/bluejekyll/pg-extend-rs/blob/f3e5620a43d325b413a9d0c069bcc99b12505e1d/pg-extend/src/pg_datum.rs#L53).
+All the supported Datum conversions will be available in the `pg_extend::pg_datum` [module](https://github.com/bluejekyll/pg-extend-rs/blob/f3e5620a43d325b413a9d0c069bcc99b12505e1d/pg-extend/src/pg_datum.rs#L53) (I should note, at the time of this writing there is only a conversion for `i32` to and from `Datum`, not very useful yet).

 There is also a function which declares the calling convention ABI this function supports: